anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 Beyond finding such compute nodes during scheduling workloads, those workloads also need to be mapped to the accelerator, both of which in Kubernetes can be done with Device Plugin framework.
 Once mapped to the application, the application can use enabled software libraries and/or device drivers that will use hardware acceleration.
 If hardware acceleration is used to improve cost/performance, then application can also run on generic compute node without hardware accelerator when application will use the same software library to run on generic CPU instructions.

+<a name="3.8.6"></a>
+### 3.8.6 Firmware-programmable Adapters

+Firmware-programmable network adapters with programmable pipeline are types of network adapters where usual Ethernet controller functionality (accelerates common network overlays, checksums or protocol termination) can be extended with partially programmable modules so that additional protocols can be recognized, parsed and put into specific queues, which helps increase performance and reduce load on main CPU.

+Firmware-programmable storage adapters can offload some of the storage functionality and include storage drive emulation to enable partial drive assignments up to the accessing host OS.
+These adapters can over time include more supported storage offload functions or support more drive emulation functions.

+Before being used, such adapters have to be activated by loading programmable module that typically accelerates the Virtualization Infrastructure, so it is not often reprogrammed.
+Doing this in multivendor environments can lead to complexities because the adapter hardware is typically specified, installed and supported by server vendor while the programmable image on the adapter is managed by SDN, Storage Controller or Software Infrastructure vendor.

 <a name="3.8.7"></a>
 ### 3.8.7 SmartNICs